skoberlink/uniformer-config/README.md

 returns a key-value object from combined config file/argv values.

 ## Changelog
+v0.0.6
++ Fixed bug with passing config file in arguments

 v0.0.5
 + Fixed bug with number parsing where you'd get a Number object, instead of a number literal.